VitalyKondratiev/vscode-sshextension/README.md

 For more information on configuring ftp-simple you can find out the page of [this extension](https://marketplace.visualstudio.com/items?itemName=humy2833.ftp-simple#user-content-config-setting-example).

-## Known Issues

-Works only with 'pageant' and ssh private keys.

 ## Roadmap

 Add the option to customize the extension.
-Add the ability to work with a password.
 Add the ability to work with an external terminal.
+Open SSH connections in Putty
+And a few more ~~secret (before their release)~~ features... )

 ## Feedback